A Framework for Holistic KLD-based Waveform Design for Multi-User-Multi-Target ISAC Systems: Radar system analysis

 \subsection{The KLD of radar system}

 As the number of snapshots $L$ approaches infinity, the law of large numbers ensures that the estimated target response matrix converges in probability to the true value, i.e., $\hat{\mathbf{H}}_t \xrightarrow{p} \mathbf{H}_t$.
 This allows us to use $\mathbf{H}_t$ in place of $\hat{\mathbf{H}}_t$ for large $L$.
-Under this assumption, we can proceed with a more tractable derivation of the KLD for the radar subsystem.
+The received radar signal $\mathbf{y}_{r,t,l}$ becomes a linear transformation of the Gaussian noise $\mathbf{n}_{t,l}$ plus deterministic signal components, where we can proceed with a more tractable derivation of the KLD for the radar subsystem.

 Using this property, we can now derive the $\mathrm{KLD}_{\mathrm{r},t}^{\mathcal{H}_0\rightarrow \mathcal{H}_1}$ for the radar subsystem using the probability density functions established in \eqref{fq}, and \eqref{zb} as follows, where $\mathbf{R}_{2,t}=\frac{1}{L}\sum_{l=1}^{L}\mathbf{R}_{1,t}= \mathbf{H}_t\frac{1}{L}\sum_{l=1}^{L}\mathbf{R}_{t,l}\mathbf{H}_t^H+\sigma_n^2\mathbf{I}_N=\mathbf{H}_t\mathbf{R}_t\mathbf{H}_t^H+\sigma_n^2\mathbf{I}_N$, and $\mathrm{det}(.)$ is the determinant operation. $\mathrm{KLD}_{\mathrm{r},t}=\frac{1}{2}\left(\mathrm{KLD}_{\mathrm{r},t}^{\mathcal{H}_0\rightarrow \mathcal{H}_1}+\mathrm{KLD}_{\mathrm{r},t}^{\mathcal{H}_1\rightarrow \mathcal{H}_0}\right)$, where in this case $\mathrm{KLD}_{\mathrm{r},t}^{\mathcal{H}_0\rightarrow \mathcal{H}_1}=\mathrm{KLD}_{\mathrm{r},t}^{\mathcal{H}_1\rightarrow \mathcal{H}_0}$.
 The average KLD of the whole ISAC system can be formulated as follows,